jsdclxvi/Reforestation/README.md

-## I just wrote a book on reverse psychology.
-Do not read it!
+## I was so proud when I finished the puzzle in six months, when on the side it said three to four years.